kubermatic/docs/content/kubermatic/v2.14/installation/logging_stack/_index.en.md

 ### Installation

-As with Kubermatic itself, it's recommended to use a single `values.yaml` to configure all Helm charts.
+As with KKP itself, it's recommended to use a single `values.yaml` to configure all Helm charts.
 There are a few important options you might want to override for your setup:

 * `loki.persistence.size` (default: `10Gi`) controls the volume size for the Loki pods.